bjoern-hempel/friends-of-bash/README.md

 hello-world/v1.0.0
 ```

-All installed repository you will find below the directory `/opt/friends-of-bash`.
+All installed repositories you will find below the directory `/opt/friends-of-bash`.
 The installer will execute an install file (if exists).
-The install file must be located directly within the root folder of your repository.
-Alternatively you can create an install folder with some symlink linked to existing files within your repository.
+The install file must be located directly within the root folder of your repository by the name of `install`.
+Alternatively you can create an `install` folder with some symlinks linked to existing files within your repository.
 They all will be installed at `/usr/local/bin`.
 Go here https://github.com/bjoern-hempel/apache-host-viewer/tree/master/install to see an example that will create a symlink like this:

 ```
 user$ ls -l /usr/local/bin/.